lucasdodgson/pythonraytracer/readme.txt

-High School (Matura) Paper my Lucas Dodgson on implementing a Python ray tracer and explaining the basic concepts behind it.
+High School (Matura) Paper,
+Implementation of a basic python ray tracer, with some explanation into the ideas behind them provided.